 Even though digital advertising dominates these days, don’t discredit the influence that a billboard can have.

-If you don’t have the budget for a full-blown billboard, that’s okay — you can get a similar effect by posting flyers around the neighborhood in community spaces, parks, coffee shops, libraries and supermarkets.
+If you don’t have the budget for a full-blown billboard, that’s okay — you can get a similar smaller-scale effect by posting flyers around the neighborhood in community spaces, parks, local shops, libraries and supermarkets.

 Newspapers are an excellent way to reach your local community.
-Spread the word with Small Business Saturday marketing and promote your business in your local paper.
+Spread the word by promoting your business in your local paper.

 The weekend entertainment section is good for restaurants, bars, and cafes.
 Meanwhile, service providers usually have better luck focusing on classified ads.

-When it comes to promotions, all types of businesses can rely on advertising to drum up business.
+When it comes to promotion ideas, all types of businesses can rely on advertising to drum up business.

 The strongest form of marketing is positive word of mouth.
-Your satisfied customers are the biggest and best marketing tool in your toolbox.
+Your loyal customers are the biggest and best marketing tool in your toolbox.

 For affordable and easy small business marketing, reach out to former and current customers.
 Encourage them to pay your store another visit and refer their friends.
-If they're already fans of your business, a small incentive — a 10% off coupon, perhaps? — can help them sell your business for you.
+If they're already fans of your business, perhaps a small incentive — a 10% off coupon? — can help them sell your business for you.